Edriv-DS/Edriv-DS/README.md

 *"The genius's brand is clarity, the failure's brand is confusion" - Brian Tracy*

- ### Do you know?
+ ### Did you know that?
 I'm New in this page!
 Performance & Development are my goals...

-- [X] Apprentice Data Science , Machine Learning and Deep Learning with Python, R and now I will be driving Scala tech principles!!
+- [X] Driving Data Science, Machine Learning and Deep Learning with Python, R and now I will be driving Scala tech principles!!
 - [X] Database analysis with SQL Server.
 - [X] Scripts development and implementation in automated supervised learning models (Regressions, Classifications and time series) and unsupervised (Clustering) with Programming languages such as Python and R.
 - [X] Modeling mean libraries: Pandas, NumPy, Matplotlib, Scikit-Learn, Seaborn, Keras, TensorFlow, dplyr, ggplot2, reader, VIM, lifecycle, lubricate, etc..